RandVid/kotlin-seminars/seminar-03/readme.md

 * Iterable implementation

 ### Overview
-Each RPG Game consist of multiple charachers with their own unique features.
-In addition, they have their own inventory with items, such as armor, weapon, elixirs and so on, that affects on the abilities.
-We will build both things and then simulate the battle between these charachers.
+Each RPG game consists of multiple characters, each with unique features.
+Additionally, they have their own inventory containing items such as armor, weapons, elixirs, and more, which affect their abilities.
+We will implement both the character system and the inventory system, then simulate a battle between these characters.

 ### Task 1
 **Create a structured hierarchy for characters in a battle system.**